OlNatalia/python-codecademy/list.md

 Print the resulting list to see the change.

-:memo: Note: For this list, the front will be the element at index 0
+Note: For this list, the front will be the element at index 0

 ```py
 front_display_list = ["Mango", "Filet Mignon", "Chocolate Milk"]